 Skip to content

-Wildwood History and the Doowop Museum
+Wildwood History: Boardwalk, Beach, and the Doowop Universe

-Wildwood, New Jersey, is known as the “Doo Wop Capital of the Galaxy.
-The definition of Doo Wop? is a group singing style, especially during the 1950s, involving a lead singer supported by a chorus of singers and, often, instruments with a strong, rhythmic beat.
+The definition of Doo Wop is a group singing style, especially during the 1950s, involving a lead singer supported by a chorus of singers and, often, instruments with a strong, rhythmic beat.
 And then, doo-wop turned into a cultural and architectural phenomenon.

 I just returned from a Las Vegas trip and, while there, took a trip to the historic Neon Boneyard, a fantastic museum that shares the history and art of the Vegas that once graced the Vegas Strip.
 Then I returned to my home in Jersey and thought, why doesn’t Wildwood, New Jersey, consider such a thing?
 Growing up as a kid and spending summers in Wildwood, I could remember those motels and restaurants with awesome neon artwork.
 I even almost saved the Bali Hi Motel sign when the motel was modernized.
 Sure, there are many more, but I thought, “Is some organization saving them?”
 Then I got a message!